 17. Springtime Wreath

-Cut out a circular wreath base from cardboard and decorate it with paper flowers, leaves, or buttons.
-Hang it on the door for a festive spring touch.
+Cut out a circular wreath base from cardboard and decorate it with paper flowers, leaves, or buttons, then hang it on the door for a festive spring touch.
+It’s a lovely group project where each child can add their own flowers, and it gives the family’s craft session a finished piece to display for the whole season.

 18. Garden Markers

-Paint popsicle sticks or small stones with the names of different plants.
-Once dry, place them in the soil to help identify flowers, herbs, or vegetables.
+Paint popsicle sticks or small stones with the names of different plants, then place them in the soil to help identify flowers, herbs, or vegetables.
+It’s a craft with a real job to do, which makes it especially satisfying — and pairing it with planting some seeds turns the activity into an ongoing spring gardening project kids can watch grow.

 19. Button Flower Bouquet